MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/extend/guides/upgrade-to-angular-15.md

         1 │ :host >>> .summary-container {
                     ^
     ```
-     - To fix this issue, try staging your current changes and then re-run the upgrade command.
+     - To fix this issue, try staging your current changes and then rerun the upgrade command.
 The upgrade command should automatically handle this, but if it doesn't

-- **Depedency warnings**
+- **Dependency warnings**

     ```
     Build at: 2023-11-14T19:31:35.361Z - Hash: 069ae6fa11d268d6 - Time: 32165ms